alex-netkachov/pwd/pwd.core/docs/types.md

 ## IRepository

-Interface.
-Represents a repository that can read and write encrypted files.
+A repository with encrypted files.

 Implementations: `FolderRepository`